 *Be aware of the UW Housing Accommodation Deadlines for accommodation requests submitted after these dates will be processed on a space available basis and may include a wait list.

 - Apply for UW housing

-- Select “disability accommodation needed” on housing application–Note: Deadlines for Housing Accommodations
+- Select “disability accommodation needed” on housing profile–Note: Deadlines for Housing Accommodations

 - Register with Disability Resources for Students (DRS)

 - DRS reviews application and request and will contact you if more information is needed

 - DRS notifies you via email of approved housing accommodations

 - DRS partners with UW Housing & Food Services (HFS) for room assignment based on space availability, housing contract type (9 vs 12 month, family housing) and approved accommodations.